House of Anansi Submissions

 1. Can I send a hard copy of my submission through the mail?

-Anansi is unable to accept physical submissions.
-Any hard-copy submissions received will be marked return to sender.
+No, Anansi does not accept physical submissions.
+Any hard-copy submissions received will be recycled.

 A graphic with a blue background and "Meet the Imprints" written above the logos for the Anansi imprints: Anansi, Astoria, Spiderline, Ambrosia, Anansi International, Arachnide, The Walrus Books.